Frequently Asked Questions (FAQs)

 Consult the 'Co-op fees' section of this site for a current fee schedule.

-Students are required to pay their co-op fee in their first year.
+Students are required to pay their co-op fee starting in their first year.

 The full cost of the program is spread out over your first 6 or 8 terms to minimize the financial burden on students in any particular year.

-Although you are not placed in your first year, first year co-op students complete a number of job search preparation workshops and activities.
-These activities include networking events, industry information sessions, career exploration, and navigating the world of work seminars.
+Although you are not hired in your first year, first year co-op students complete preparation courses and have access to networking events, industry and employer sessions, co-op services and systems (job board and coaching appointments) and the co-op team.

 For more information on awards, scholarships, or the Ontario Student Assistance Program (OSAP), please visit the Office of the Registrar's website.